readyluo/lasercalcpro/SETTINGS_SYSTEM_README.md

 ## 🎉 Result

 ✅ Admin can now save GA4/GSC/AdSense settings in UI
-✅ Settings are persisted in Cloudflare D1 database
+✅ Settings are persisted in Turso database
 ✅ Frontend dynamically loads tracking IDs from database ✅ No more hardcoded environment variables needed
 ✅ Settings can be changed without redeployment